First days at the heart of an outbreak: Life Care nursing home becomes national epicenter of coronavirus

 The four ambulances arrived in quick succession Monday morning, filing into the parking lot of the long-term care facility in Kirkland that has become a focal point in the United States’ response to the novel coronavirus illness.

-For Life Care Center, COVID-19 has brought four resident deaths out of six total in the state – and nation – since Saturday.
+For Life Care Center, COVID-19 has brought seven resident deaths out of nine total in the state – and nation – by Tuesday afternoon.
 It has also brought a cluster of illnesses, a wave of questions from family members with relatives inside Life Care and scrutiny over how prepared the care facility and others are for an outbreak.

 Health experts warn that nursing homes and other assisted living facilities are especially vulnerable, not only because they largely serve elderly residents, but also because many have been cited for health violations.

 Ambulances have arrived each day at Life Care, with emergency workers wheeling away the sick on a stretcher.
 In some instances, a white sheet is held up to shield the patient from cameras.
-Of the 18 total COVID-19 cases to emerge statewide, at least eight have been linked to Life Care, officials said.
+Of the 19 total COVID-19 cases to emerge statewide as of Tuesday afternoon, 13 have been linked to Life Care, according to officials.
 Some 50 people among the facility’s 100-plus residents and 180 staff were being monitored for signs of the illness, officials said over the weekend.

 “We don’t really know what has led to this, but we know generally speaking that it’s very common for nursing homes to have very lax systems for control in place,” said Richard Mollot, executive director of the Long Term Care Community Coalition, a nonprofit that advocates for residents of nursing homes and other assisted living centers.